Darden (DRI)

 5. Revenue Growth

-With $12.36 billion in revenue over the past 12 months, Darden is one of the most widely recognized restaurant chains and benefits from customer loyalty, a luxury many don’t have.
+With $12.58 billion in revenue over the past 12 months, Darden is one of the most widely recognized restaurant chains and benefits from customer loyalty, a luxury many don’t have.
 Its scale also gives it negotiating leverage with suppliers, enabling it to source its ingredients at a lower cost.
-However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing restaurant banners have penetrated most of the market.
+However, its scale is a double-edged sword because there are only a finite of number places to build restaurants, making it harder to find incremental growth.
 To expand meaningfully, Darden likely needs to tweak its prices, start new chains, or enter new markets.

-As you can see below, Darden grew its sales at a mediocre 6.3% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it barely increased sales at existing, established dining locations.
+As you can see below, Darden’s sales grew at a mediocre 6.4% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it barely increased sales at existing, established dining locations.

-This quarter, Darden’s year-on-year revenue growth was 10.4%, and its $3.04 billion of revenue was in line with Wall Street’s estimates.
+This quarter, Darden reported year-on-year revenue growth of 7.3%, and its $3.10 billion of revenue exceeded Wall Street’s estimates by 1%.

-Looking ahead, sell-side analysts expect revenue to grow 7% over the next 12 months, similar to its six-year rate.
-This projection is above the sector average and suggests its newer menu offerings will help maintain its historical top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 6.7% over the next 12 months, similar to its six-year rate.
+This projection is underwhelming and implies its newer menu offerings will not accelerate its top-line performance yet.

 6. Restaurant Performance